SumirVats2003/ML-Programs/.ipynb_checkpoints/Notes-checkpoint.md

     - Nominal Data (no inherent order)
         - We would want to use ONE-HOT ENCODING (if a category matches, make it a 1 else 0)
     - Ordinal Data (inherent order)
-        - Just give a number
+        - Give a number

 - <b>Quantitative:</b> numerical valued data (could be discrete or continuous).
-Ex: Length, Tempetature
+Ex: Length, Temperature
     - Can be continuous or discrete

 ### <b>Types of Predictions</b>